commanderx16/x16-rom/README.md

-# Commander X16 BASIC/KERNAL/DOS ROM
+# Commander X16 BASIC/KERNAL/DOS/GEOS ROM

-This is the Commander X16 ROM containing BASIC, KERNAL and DOS.
+This is the Commander X16 ROM containing BASIC, KERNAL, DOS and GEOS.
 BASIC and KERNAL are derived from the [Commodore 64 versions](https://github.com/mist64/c64rom).
+GEOS is derived from the [C64/C128 version](https://github.com/mist64/geos).

 * BASIC is fully compatible with Commodore BASIC V2.
 * KERNAL
 	* supports the complete $FF81+ API.
 	* has the same zero page and $0200-$033C memory layout as the C64.
 	* does not support tape (device 1).
+* GEOS is fully compatible with the C64 version.

 ## New Features